MangosExtras/MangosZero_Localised/README.md

 * MA-WOWEE (Spanish database project)
 * UDBFR (French Database Project)

-Not to mention a number of people from the Mangos Community who have summitted corrections and updates:
+Not to mention a number of people from the Mangos Community who have submitted corrections and updates:

 * mpfans
 * talendrys
 * salja
 * AzoG
 * D3thw0lf
+* bdebaere